 - The 8 SH of research can be completed in any of the following courses: BIOL 4970 Jr/Sr Honors Project 1, BIOL 4971 Jr/Sr Honors Project 2, or BIOL 4991 Research.

 - The proposal should outline the project and its aims, the methodology, and the importance of the study.
-It must be approved by the candidate’s research advisor and by the Biology chair or director of undergraduate studies.
+It must be approved by the thesis committee.

-- The results of the study will be presented in the form of a written thesis or manuscript for peer-reviewed publication, and approved by the faculty advisor and the Biology chair or director of undergraduate studies.
-A thesis committee is not required.
+- The results of the study will be presented in the form of a written thesis or manuscript for peer-reviewed publication.
+It must be approved by the thesis committee.

-- A copy (in electronic form) of the thesis must also be submitted to the Department of Biology for archiving.
+- The thesis, in electronic form, must be submitted to the Department of Biology for archiving.

 Click here to complete the Honors in the Discipline Intention Form.
 This form will inform COS Undergraduate Student Services of your intentions to complete the Honors in the Discipline requirements.